 39 Bodies Discovered In Truck Container In Southeast England

-British police say 39 bodies were discovered early this morning in a truck container in southeastern England.
+British police say 39 bodies were discovered early Wednesday morning in a truck container in southeastern England.
 The driver, a 25-year-old man from Northern Ireland, has been arrested on suspicion of murder.

 In a statement, Chief Superintendent Andrew Mariner of Essex Police said, "We are in the process of identifying the victims, however I anticipate that this could be a lengthy process."

-Mariner said police believe the truck is from Bulgaria, a member of the European Union, and entered the U.K. on Saturday at Holyhead, on the River Thames.
-The truck was found in the Waterglade Industrial Park in Grays.
-Police were called to the scene by medical personnel at 1:40 a.m.
+Police believe the truck is from Bulgaria, a member of the European Union, and that it entered the U.K. on Saturday through the Welsh ferry port of Holyhead.
+The truck was found in the Waterglade Industrial Park in Grays, a town that sits along the Thames River east of London.

+The police were called to the scene by medical personnel at 1:40 a.m.
 (8:40 p.m.
-ET).

-According to the police statement, 38 of the bodies appear to be adults and one a teenager.
+ET) Wednesday.
+According to the police statement, 38 of the bodies appear to be adults and one appears to be a teenager.
 No further details were given.

+"This is an absolute tragedy and very sad day for Essex Police and the local community," Deputy Chief Constable Pippa Mills said, as the authorities asked anyone with information about the truck to come forward.

+As they work to identify the dead, investigators have also set up an online portal for members of the public to report missing persons who may have been in the container.

 NPR's Frank Langfitt in London reports for our Newscast unit: